haren2312/kubernetes-course/_exercises/09-security_fundamentals/11-deny_all_ingress.md

 # Implementing Deny All Ingress in Kubernetes Network Policies

 Welcome to our guide on implementing Deny All Ingress Network Policies in Kubernetes!
-In this exercise, we'll explore how to set up a MiniCube cluster with Calico CNI and configure network policies to restrict incoming traffic to our applications.
+In this exercise, we'll explore how to set up a Minikube cluster with Calico CNI and configure network policies to restrict incoming traffic to our applications.
 Before diving into the step-by-step instructions, let's see if you can tackle the challenge yourself! 💪

 ## Overview

-In this exercise, your goal is to create a MiniCube cluster using the Calico container network interface (CNI) and establish a network policy that denies all ingress traffic to a given application pod.
+In this exercise, your goal is to create a Minikube cluster using the Calico container network interface (CNI) and establish a network policy that denies all ingress traffic to a given application pod.
 Here's a quick overview of what you'll need to do:

-1. Set up a MiniCube cluster with the Calico CNI.
+1. Set up a Minikube cluster with the Calico CNI.
 2. Create a deployment for the Color API application.
 3. Create a service to expose the Color API.
 4. Test connectivity to the Color API from a curl pod.